1. Overview

 lab1

-btn1.x(100); // Set btn1 *x* position
+btn1.x(100); // Set the x position of btn1

-lab1.text("Hello"); // Set text display of lab1
+lab1.text("Hello"); // Set the text of lab1 to "Hello"

 -